-Manhattan School of Music is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Manhattan School of Music is a private, nonprofit institution, which means it has the same tuition for students from New York as it does for students who live in other states.

 Manhattan School of Music has the same tuition for international students as for those from out of state.

 International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or Manhattan School of Music-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Manhattan School of Music:

 •On-campus jobs •Loans from outsideManhattan School of Music •Manhattan School of Music-specific scholarships